blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 		- Hermaphrodites are said to be cursed.
 		- All of them are to be expelled.
 		- Tomboy can mean any woman who questions authority, or works jobs.

+- Chapter 54 of Book of Etiquettes is about Aisha playing with dolls (which are forbidden for adults)
+- Chapter 55 is about Aisha called for consummation of marriage, while playing with swings

+- Playing with pigeons is Satanic
+	- Sunan Abu Dawud 4940: Messenger of Allah saw a man chasing a  pigeon and he said: “A devil chasing a she-devil.”
+(Hasan)